MFA: Self-Enrollment: Android - Microsoft Authenticator App

 • Should you encounter “Allow my organization to manage my device” it is recommended Not to select this option.

-• None of your personal data is stored from any phone device you select for MFA set up even with the authenticator app.
+• None of your personal data is stored from any phone device you select for Multi-Factor Authentication set up even with the authenticator application.
 Its only purpose is to authenticate and it cannot store data.

-What you will need before you begin MFA set up:
+What you will need before you begin Multi-Factor Authentication set up:

-Note: If you are a new student or have been notified of having a compromised account you will need to use MFA Automatic-Enrollment instructions to set up MFA rather than using instructions provided below.
+Note: If you are a new student or have been notified of having a compromised account you will need to use Multi-Factor Authentication Automatic-Enrollment instructions to set up Multi-Factor Authentication rather than using instructions provided below.

 1. Immediate access to the Phone you will select for your preferred verification option